![]() |

-DefinitionAmerican-based elite endurance coach Terence Mahon said recently, "In simple terms V02 max is the size of your aerobic engine.
+DefinitionAmerican-based elite endurance coach Terence Mahon said recently, "In simple terms, V02 max is the size of your aerobic engine.
 The genetic component determines how large an engine you have, and the training component determines your ability to maximize that engine size".
 (BMC News, Autumn 2012).
-It refers to the maximum amount of oxygen a body can process at any one moment in time.
+It refers to the maximum amount of oxygen a body can process at any moment.
 It is possible to narrow the definition to reflect how much oxygen one can use in one minute per kilogram of body weight to account for different body sizes.
-TheoryThe factors that influence maximal aerobic power (or VO2 max) can be broken down into Utilization and Presentation Theories.
-The former is the efficiency of molecules to process fuels and oxygen to produce the body's energy source, ATP.
-The latter is the efficiency of the heart, lung, and blood transport systems to transport oxygen where it is needed.
-ImportanceThe reason that the VO2 max/kg is essential is based on physiological principles in that as running intensity increases.
-There is a corresponding demand for oxygen consumption to produce energy continually.
-This is important because VO2 max is the critical factor in determining the point at which athletes start to produce energy using the time-limited Lactate Energy System.
-VariationsMale athletes tend to have a higher V02 max than females, an example being the five-time world cross country champion and Seoul Olympic 5,000m champion John Ngugi who registered 85.0.
-The late great Norwegian Greta Waitz, who won a staggering nine New York City marathons and pocketed an inaugural world championship gold in Helsinki in 1983, registered 73.5.
+TheoryThe factors influencing maximal aerobic power (or VO2 max) can be divided into Utilization and Presentation Theories.
+The former concerns the efficiency of molecules in processing fuels and oxygen to produce the body's energy source, ATP.
+The latter concerns the efficiency of the heart, lung, and blood transport systems in transporting oxygen where it is needed.
+ImportanceThe VO2 max/kg is essential based on physiological principles.
+As running intensity increases, there is a corresponding demand for oxygen consumption to continually produce energy.
+VO2 max is important because it is the critical factor in determining the point at which athletes start to produce energy using the time-limited Lactate Energy System.
+VariationsMale athletes tend to have a higher V02 max than females, for example, the five-time world cross country champion and Seoul Olympic 5,000m champion John Ngugi, registered 85.0.
+The late great Norwegian Greta Waitz, who won nine New York City marathons and pocketed an inaugural world championship gold in Helsinki in 1983, registered 73.5.
 These variations are primarily due to anatomical differences such as lung capacity.
-As well as gender, as maximum heart rate and stroke volume decrease with age, there is a corresponding reduction in VO2 max.
-In terms of chronological age, athletes below ten years old tend to show an underdeveloped aerobic system.
-However, after 12 years old, VO2 Max/kg body mass is equivalent to adults meaning that training needs to be different (Bar-Or and Rowland 2004)[2].
+In addition to gender, as the maximum heart rate and stroke volume decrease with age, there is a corresponding reduction in VO2 max.
+Athletes below ten tend to show an underdeveloped aerobic system in terms of chronological age.
+However, after 12 years old, the VO2 Max/kg body mass is equivalent to that of adults, meaning that training needs to be different (Bar-Or and Rowland 2004)[2].

-How to improve VO2 MaxResearch has demonstrated that VO2 max can be increased through exercising the heart rate to between 65-85% of its maximum for at least 20 minutes in duration.
+How to improve VO2 MaxResearch has demonstrated that the VO2 max can be increased by exercising the heart rate to 65-85% of its maximum for at least 20 minutes.
 Ordinarily, the training effect would need a frequency between 3-5 sessions per week (Mackenzie, 2001)[3].
-Caution should be exercised when prescribing too much progression or too little recovery between exposures/sessions as this may lead to injury.
-Having mastered the 'Fundamentals' of agility, balance, and coordination for 'Foundation' level athletes (see diagram below).
-Constant pace running should be limited to 10 mins, with training focusing on pace judgement for different periods.
+Caution should be exercised when prescribing too much progression or too little recovery between exposures/sessions, as this may lead to injury—having mastered the 'Fundamentals' of agility, balance, and coordination for 'Foundation' level athletes (see diagram below).
+Constant pace running should be limited to 10 minutes, with training focusing on pace judgement for different periods.
 The duration of continuous pace running can be increased when athletes are deemed mature enough to move to the 'Event Group' and 'Event Specialist' phases of progression.

 'Performance' athletes at the top of the above pyramid can continue to improve their aerobic power.
-Mahon cited the example of Athens Olympic marathon bronze medallist and 2006 London marathon winner Deena Kastor who improved her V02 max from 70-80 ml/kg over a four-year period which saw her training volume increase through progressive overload.
-So, the message is aerobic power may have a genetic component, but it can be nurtured.
-Article ReferenceThe information on this page is adapted from French & Long (2012)[1] with the kind permission of the authors and Athletics Weekly.
+Mahon cited the example of Athens Olympic marathon bronze medallist and 2006 London marathon winner Deena Kastor, who improved her V02 max from 70-80 ml/kg over a four-year period, which saw her training volume increase through progressive overload.
+So, the message is that aerobic power may have a genetic component, but it can be nurtured.
+Article ReferenceThe information on this page is adapted from French & Long (2012)[1] with the author's kind permission and Athletics Weekly permiddion.
 References

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: